ibm-cloud-docs/hybrid-workloads/draft-access.md

 {{site.data.keyword.attribute-definition-list}}

-# Customizing access for managing hybrid workloads
+# Customizing access for accounts with hybrid workloads
 {: #access-tutorial-hybrid}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="60m"}

-In this tutorial, you customize how users that manage workloads in a hybrid environment can view and access an account.
+Customize how users with different job roles can view and access an account with hybrid workloads.
 In this scenario, a retail company wants to run their core business logic on {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} on-premises and run front-end services on {{site.data.keyword.Bluemix_notm}}.

-Create a trusted profile for the IT infrastructure engineer to grant them consistent access across on-premises and cloud envoronments and tailor their platform experience to their job role.
+There are separate job roles for the team that manages the underlying infrastructure and the team that deploys applications to run on the infrastructure.

+The roles of an IT infrastructure engineer and a developer are distinct.
+They might interact with the same resources for different purposes within the same account.
+However, a developer usually only interacts with the infrastructure through automation for testing their code.
+Create separate trusted profiles for the IT infrastructure engineer, the development team, and the automation service.
+Assign each profile the access that they need and customize their platform experience to do their job.

 ## Before you begin
 {: #before-hybrid}

 Make sure that you are logged in as the account owner or a user with the Administrator role on all account management services or Administrator role on the IAM Identity Service.
 For more information, see [IAM Identity service](/docs/account?topic=account-account-services#identity-service-account-management).

-## Create a trusted profile
+## Create a trusted profile: IT infrastructure engineer
 {: #it-tp}
 {: step}

-The primary focus of the IT infrastructure engineer is helping ensure that the underlying infrastructure, both cloud and on-premises, runs smoothly, is secure, scalable, and available for other teams.
+The primary focus of the IT infrastructure engineer is helping ensure that the underlying infrastructure, both cloud and on-premises, runs smoothly, is secure, scalable, and available for other teams, like development.

+To set up {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} Private Cloud and [manage {{site.data.keyword.powerSys_notm}} instances](/docs/power-iaas?topic=power-iaas-modifying-instance), the IT infrastructure engineer needs the following roles and services:
+- Administrator and Manager on {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}
+- Administrator on {{site.data.keyword.satellitelong_notm}}
+- Administrator on {{site.data.keyword.dl_full_notm}}

+To optimize and monitor resources once the infrastructure is in place, the IT infrastructure engineer needs the following roles and services:
+- Administrator on monitoring tools and logs (Administrator on X service)
+- Administrator on compute resources

 Complete the following steps:
 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Access (IAM) > Trusted profiles** and click **Create**.
 1. Enter the profile name `IT infrastructure` and the initials `IT`.
-1. Enter a description for the profile, like "Full access to deploy, configure, and manage virtual servers, storage, and networking components in both on-prem and cloud environments."
+1. Enter a description for the profile, like ""
 1. Select a color to represent this trusted profile and click **Continue**.
 Your users might have access to multiple trusted profiles in multiple accounts.
-1. Select **Individual users** and select the IT infrastructure engineers that need access.
+1. Select **Individual users** and the IT infrastructure engineers that need access.
 Then, click **Add to profile**.

-## Assign access
+1. Click **Continue** and select **Access policy**.

+## Create a trusted profile: Developer
-{: #it-access}
+{: #dev-tp}
 {: step}

-To set up {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} Private Cloud and [manage {{site.data.keyword.powerSys_notm}} instances](/docs/power-iaas?topic=power-iaas-modifying-instance) across on-premises and cloud envoronments, the IT infrastructure engineer needs the following roles and services:
+The primary focus of the developer is building, testing, and deploying the retail applications that run on the infrastructure set up by the IT infrastructure engineer.

+To containerize, deploy, and scale applications on Kubernetes cluster running on {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}, the developers need the following roles and service:
+- Writer on {{site.data.keyword.powerSys_notm}}
+- Writer on Kubernetes
+- Writer on CI/CD pipelines

+Complete the following steps:
+1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Access (IAM) > Trusted profiles** and click **Create**.
+1. Enter the profile name `Developer` and the initials `DEV`.
+1. Enter a description for the profile, like ""
+1. Select a color to represent this trusted profile and click **Continue**.
+Your users might have access to multiple trusted profiles in multiple accounts.
+1. Select **Individual users** and the developers that need access.
+Then, click **Add to profile**.
 1. Click **Continue** and select **Access policy**.
-1. For policy 1, select the following:
-   - Service: Workspace for {{site.data.keyword.powerSys_notm}}
-   - Resources: All resources
-   - Roles and actions: Manager and Administrator
-1. Click **Add**.
-1. For policy 2, select the following:
-   - Service: {{site.data.keyword.satellitelong_notm}}
-   - Resources: All resources
-   - Roles and actions: Manager and Administrator
-1. Click **Add**.
-1. For policy 2, select the following:
-   - Service: {{site.data.keyword.dl_full_notm}}
-   - Resources: All resources
-   - Roles and actions: Manager and Administrator
-1. Click **Add**.

-To optimize and monitor resources once the infrastructure is in place, the IT infrastructure engineer needs the following roles and services:
-- Administrator on monitoring tools and logs (Administrator on X service)
-- Administrator on compute resources

-1. For policy 2, select the following:
-   - Service: {{site.data.keyword.dl_full_notm}}
-   - Resources: All resources
-   - Roles and actions: Manager and Administrator
-1. Click **Add**.
-1. Click **Create**.

-## Customize the console
+## Create a trusted profile: Automation service
-{: #it-experience}
+{: #service-tp}
 {: step}

-After you click create, you can customize the console experience for the trusted profile.

-1. Click **Console experience**.
-1. Select URL for the landing page and input the {{site.data.keyword.powerSys_notm}} dashboard URL: https://cloud.ibm.com/power/overview.
-1. Deselect the Manage navigation items.
-The IT infrastructure engineer doesn't need to manage account settings, access, or billing.
-Removing these menu items helps users complete tasks specific to their job role.
-1. Select the private catalog that you created in [Setting up catalogs and locations for hybrid workloads]().
-This way, the IT infrastructure engineer can provision resources from the curated list of services that you created.
-1. Click **Save**.

 ## Next steps
 {: #next-step-order}

-Now that access is set up for the IT infrastructure engineer, prepare your data center and order {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} Private Cloud.
-For more information, see [Ordering on-premises infrastructure for your hybrid cloud]().
+Prepare your data center and order {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} Private Cloud.
+For more information, see [Ordering on-premises infrastructure for your hybrid cloud]()